harishpakala/DigitalTwinFrameWork/README.md

 flush()
 ```
 <p>
 Clears the tapes, removes all the key,value pairs.
-Usually it is done afer an iteration of the FSM.
+Usually it is done afer an iteration of the Actor.
 </p>
 <br/>